berkayalan/berkayalan/README.md

 **Hi, I am Berkay!**

-## I am a Data Science Researcher, spesifically working on Computer Vision.
+## I am a Data Analyst, I am also spesifically working on Computer Vision.

-- currently working at Unilever as a Project Analyst.
+- currently working at Getir as a Data Analyst.
 - currently Teaching Assistant in Data Science for the Public Good bootcamp by Kodluyoruz.
 - graduated from Management Information Systems.
 - trying to develop myself in object detection and image processing.